Sewage Ejector Pump & Sump Pumps Repair, Replace, Installation Service Atlanta, GA.

 Supposing you have your sewage ejector pump already installed at home, at some point, you will encounter problems with it that only an expert such as Ridgeway Plumbing Atlanta can resolve.
 Some of the most common problems that may occur include improper pump cycle, issues associated with an aging pump, switch issues, and many others.

 At Ridgeway Plumbing Atlanta, we can assure you an expert diagnosis and effective sewage ejector pump repair.
 We have well-versed technicians who can attend to your needs.
-Armed with specialized skills and positive attitude, our men are characterized by versatility and can actually work on your unique pump concerns, even those as specific as installing or repairing Zeller sump pumps.
+Armed with specialized skills and positive attitude, our men are characterized by versatility and can work on your unique pump concerns, even those as specific as installing or repairing Zeller sump pumps.
 Remember Proper Planning is Key!

-What Is an Ejector Pump?
+What is an Ejector Pump?

-An ejector pumps is made up of several components; the pump basin, the pump itself, and the discharge and vent lines.
-In order to install one of these systems, the first step is to determine the location for the pump based on the fixtures it will service (toilets, sinks, etc.).
+An ejector pump is made up of several components; the pump basin, the pump itself, and the discharge and vent lines.
+To install one of these systems, the first step is to determine the location for the pump based on the fixtures it will service (toilets, sinks, etc.).
 Then the slab material is removed, and a hole is dug about three feet deep and 2 feet wide.
 In this hole goes the pump basin, a large heavy-duty plastic “bucket” in which the pump will sit.
 Then drain lines are routed underneath the slab from the fixtures to the basin via a 4′ diameter hole in the side.

-The pump is set in the basin and the discharge line (the drain line which carries the sewage out of the basin) is connected to it.
+The pump is set in the basin, and the discharge line (the drain line which carries the sewage out of the basin) is connected to it.
 The electrical line is run out the top of the basin, and the lid is secured on with bolts.
 This discharge line must, by code, have a check valve and a ball valve installed on it near the pump.
-A check valve stop any excess sewage from draining back into the basin after a discharge cycle is complete, while a ball valve is a maintenance piece designed to stop the discharge completely.
+A check valve stops any excess sewage from draining back into the basin after a discharge cycle is complete, while a ball valve is a maintenance piece designed to prevent the discharge completely.
 The discharge line is then piped up and over to the home’s main sewer piping and connected.
 The pump basin’s vent line must be piped to a vent line near the area.

 When the finished bathroom is used, the waste water drains into the pump basin.
 When the water level reaches a determined depth in the basin, normally about twenty inches deep, a float on the pump becomes inverted, activating the pump’s motor.
 The pump simultaneously sucks and chops up the basin’s contents, sending the sewage up and out of the basin through the discharge line.
 A brief, 5-second hum is heard during this process, followed by a quiet “bang,” indicating the pump’s completed cycle.
 A small dripping sound may sometimes be heard after the pump’s cycle.
 This comes from a small hole that is supposed to be drilled six inches above the pump’s discharge port in the discharge line.
-Called a weep hole, small, seemingly insignificant hole prevents the pump’s motor from locking up due to negative pressure following a cycle.
+It’s called a weep hole; a small, seemingly insignificant hole which prevents the pump’s motor from locking up due to negative pressure following a cycle.

 How long do Ejector Pumps Last?

-Ridgeway Plumbing Atlanta main goal is to ensure that your hot water is flowing unhindered from the heater to any place you want, or need, to use hot water.
+Ridgeway Plumbing Atlanta’s primary goal is to ensure that your hot water is flowing unhindered from the heater to any place you want, or need, to use hot water.
 You can rest assured our Atlanta water heater repair service will have our equipment working properly again in no time at all.
 You can also ask to get your hot water connected to any outlet that is most convenient for you.